nuxeo/FunkLoad/README.txt

 * Detailed bench reports in ReST or HTML (and PDF via ps2pdf)
   containing:

-  - bench configuration
+  - the bench configuration
   - tests, pages, requests stats and charts.
-  - 5 slowest requests
+  - the 5 slowest requests.
   - servers cpu usage, load average, memory/swap usage and network traffic charts.
-  - http error summary list
+  - an http error summary list

 * Easy test customization using a configuration file or command line options.